patwaremanasvi-leo/Decentralized-Crowdfunding-Platform/README.md

 ### 🔒 **Automatic Fund Management**
 - Funds are automatically released to creators when goals are met
 - Guaranteed refunds if campaigns fail to reach their targets
-- Built-in escrow system protects all parties.
+- Built-in escrow system protects all parties

 ### 📊 **Transparency & Analytics**
 - View all campaign details including funding progress